Hassan0-51/Hassan0-51/README.md

 👋 Hi there!
-I'm Hassan Ali, a 8th-semester Data Science student at PUCIT.
-I’m passionate about exploring data, building machine learning models, and finding innovative solutions to real-world problems.
-My journey in data science involves working on projects that span data analysis, predictive modeling, and data visualization.
+I'm Hassan Ali, Data Science graduate from the University of the Punjab, with a strong focus on Machine Learning, Deep Learning and Computer Vision.
+Experienced in developing and deploying AI-driven applications.

 I’m always looking to learn, collaborate, and grow my skillset.
 Feel free to check out my repositories, and if you have any questions, ideas, or opportunities, don’t hesitate to reach out.